 Jolee Urbanovsky and Margaret Burnham are transition consultants.
 Prior to joining BBL, Urbanovsky had a diverse background in senior care, and has a passion for helping individuals with dementia.
 Burnham, a registered nurse specializing in gerontology, has a love for assisting seniors and knows firsthand the challenges of finding the right living community for a loved one.

 Stallings’ staff, which is made up of three generations, works as a team and makes decisions together.
 The secret is the culture of the organization, which is driven by one vision: to help seniors and their families.
 As the franchise continues to develop, they all play a part in the strategic planning of the business.
-They are excited to announce their first franchisee signing, which is coming soon in Denver.
+They are excited to announce their second franchisee signing, servicing the Northern Kentucky area.
 Stallings added, “I really feel Bridge to Better Living offers seniors and families a different approach, a high touch, a very individualized experience we demonstrate day to day with our clients.
 We are excited to be able to share this with other franchisees and seniors across the country.”

 Bridge to Better Living provides personal guidance and support by finding the best senior living community for loved ones.
 For more information, visit BridgetoBetterLiving.com.